Okabe-Rintarou-0/Minik8s/README.md

 }
 ```

+Meanwhile, any container in the pod has a special label that contains the `UID` of the pod it belongs to, which will make
+it convenient to find the containers of a given pod.

 #### How to allocate unique IP for pods

 [Weave Net](https://www.weave.works/) can be used as a Docker plugin.
 A Docker network named `weave` is created